zpainter/iassist/content/about/general-assembly-minutes-1994.md

 ### 5.2 Treasurer - Marty Pawlocki

-The Association\'s only expenses are the annual conference and the IASSIST Quarterly.
+The Association's only expenses are the annual conference and the IASSIST Quarterly.
 Income comes primarily from dues.

 ### 5.3 Publications Committee - Chuck Humphrey